 - Check eating before sleeping: Ensure that your child is neither hungry nor eating heavily before going to bed as it may cause sleep disturbances.

-- Avoid caffeinated drinks: Caffeine is linked to deceased sleep durations and difficulty in falling asleep (10).
+- Avoid caffeinated drinks: Caffeine is a stimulant that can cause difficulty in sleeping.
+Hence, its intake is linked to deceased sleep duration (10).
 Hence, avoid serving caffeinated drinks to children.

 - Promote a healthy lifestyle: A balanced diet and a regular exercise routine might be beneficial in promoting good sleep habits in some children.